maitesin/summer-course/content.md

 Now, starting from the last remainder and going back up the chain you obtain the representation of `101010`.

 ### Octal (Base 8)
 Octal is an important representation because *a group of 8 bits is a byte*, it also helps that it is easier to remember `252` than `10101010`.
-Octal has 8 different glyphs to represent its possible digits, the are from 0 to 7, like in decimal.
+Octal has 8 different symbols to represent its possible digits, the are from 0 to 7, like in decimal.

 | Base 10 | Base 2 | Base 8 |
 |:-:|:-:|:-:|